natesobol/nh48-api/README.md

 application.
 They are maintained independently from the NH48 peaks data so external consumers can recognize and ingest WMNF as its own dataset.

+To help crawlers discover the WMNF data, the `/long-trails/` page now publishes a `Dataset` JSON-LD block that advertises each WMNF JSON download (core, Pliney, Maine, normalized variants, and the 2,000-foot peaks list) as canonical data downloads.
+This mirrors the SEO intent noted here and surfaces the trail files in Google Dataset Search.

 ---

 # 📦 **The NH48 JSON Schema**